 The initial EOS M suffered from a notoriously slow AF system, and while the EOS M3 featured a Hybrid CMOS AF III program that was a noticeable improvement over its predecessor, the EOS M5 takes benefit of Canon’s latest sensor technology and uses its now tested Dual Pixel CMOS AF, which includes impressed in the past, partnered with its most recent DIGIC 7 image processor.

-Build and handling
+Canon EOS M5: Build and handling

-As opposed to the compact-style appearance that previous EOS M series CSCs have followed, the EOS M5 appears like a mini DSLR, thanks partly to its built-in EVF sitting down relatively central over the zoom lens – there’s also a little built-in flash saved in the raised hump of the camera.
+As opposed to the compact-style appearance than the previous EOS M series CSCs have followed, the EOS M5 appears like a mini DSLR, thanks partly to its built-in EVF sitting down relatively central over the zoom lens – there’s also a little built-in flash saved in the raised hump of the camera.
 It’s certainly extremely petite, however, not so little that it’s a concern when you select it up.

-Taking its design cues from both EOS Digital slr and mirrorless ranges, the delicate two-tone complete of the EOS M5 provides camera a premium appear, with the metallic grey matching that of the lenses in the EF-M range.
+Taking its design cues from both EOS Digital SLR and mirrorless ranges, the delicate two-tone complete of the EOS M5 provides camera a premium appear, with the metallic grey matching that of the lenses in the EF-M range.

 As we’ve mentioned, Canon’s primary EOS M got a significant kicking because of its sluggish AF functionality.
 There is no issue using its accuracy; the issue was with enough time it had taken to lock onto topics, and it wasn’t anywhere near as snappy as its rivals.
-Issues have improved since that time with the M3 and M10, and the M5 things takes issues up a sizeable notch.
+Issues have improved since that time with the M3 and M10, and the M5 things take issues up a sizeable notch.

-The camera uses Canon’s newest Dual Pixel CMOS AF system, where all of the pixels on the top of sensor are made of two distinct photodiodes, which are read separately for phase-recognition AF, and together for imaging.
+The camera uses Canon’s newest Dual Pixel CMOS AF system, where all of the pixels on the top of the sensor are made of two distinct photodiodes, which are read separately for phase-recognition AF, and together for imaging.

 We’ve been impressed with this technique in famous brands the EOS 80D and 5D Mark IV, and it doesn’t disappoint in the EOS M5.
-When compared to first EOS M, AF functionality is almost unrecognizable.
+When compared to the first EOS M, AF functionality is almost unrecognizable.

-With some help from the brand new DIGIC 7 image processor chip the EOS M5 is with the capacity of shooting at a burst rate of 7fps, with full AF functionality and metering, and it could sustain this for (approximately) 31 JPEG files, before dropping in speed to 4fps, continuing at this specific rate before card is full.
+With some help from the brand new DIGIC 7 image processor chip, the EOS M5 is with the capacity of shooting at a burst rate of 7fps, with full AF functionality and metering, and it could sustain this for (approximately) 31 JPEG files, before dropping in speed to 4fps, continuing at this specific rate before card is full.
 If you want to shoot quicker than this, 9fps can be done, but concentrating and metering will be locked after the shutter has been fired; this rate could be sustained for 26 JPEGs.

 The EVF is great – it includes a good 120fps refresh rate, even though the 0.62x magnification isn’t the largest out there the view doesn’t experience cramped when you increase your eyesight up to it, and it compares favorably with rivals just like the Fujifilm X-T10 and Olympus OM-D E-M10 Mark II.